PaulBenMarsh/nativeMessagingAPI-QTNative/README.md

 <h1>Overview</h1>

 QTNative is a simple, native Python application which acts as a host for communicating with a corresponding Google Chrome extension using the Native Messaging API.
-QTNative is based off of the [Chromium Native Messaging API example project](https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/docs/examples/api/nativeMessaging).
+QTNative is inspired by the [Chromium Native Messaging API example project](https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/docs/examples/api/nativeMessaging).
 All of the code has been redone.

 ![](https://github.com/PaulBenMarsh/nativeMessagingAPI-QTNative/blob/master/screenshots/qtnative_screenshot.png?raw=true)